InlandRevenue/File_Upload_Services-Returns-and-Information/Service - Payday Filing/Archive/Release2020/README.md

 		* EMS and EDF payroll filing (csv format) - filing amendments to payroll schedules submitted before 1 April 2019

 - Case book
-    * [Download the Employment Information Casebook Release 2020](PaydaySoftwareDevelopersCasebook2020v12.pdf) to view scenarios and examples that support the content in the payday filing file upload specification
+    * [Download the Employment Information Casebook Release 2020](PaydaySoftwareDevelopersCasebook2020v12.pdf) to view scenarios and examples that support the content in the payday filing file upload specification.
-		* Use the examples in this document to compare with the output from your software package
+	* Use the examples to compare with the output from your software package.

 ## Sample files
 * [View and download](#ED-sample-files) employee details (ED) csv sample file and Excel template
 * [View and download](#EI-sample-files) employment information (EI) csv casebook (input and filing) and sample files
 * [View and download](#EIA-sample-files) employment information amendments (EIA) csv sample file

 - Excel template
 	* [Download employee details Excel template](New-and-departing-employee-details-template_R2020.xlsx)